 One of the in-flight sounds that inspired Dr Bose to create noise cancelling headphones to begin with was the perpetual din that fills every aeroplane cabin.
-A mix of engine whirring, wind whipping and air-conditioning humming, it inundates passengers’ ears with a soft but steady stream of white noise that makes it difficult to hear in-flight entertainment, like television and movies.
+A mixture of engine noise, wind whipping and air-conditioning humming, inundates passengers’ ears with a soft but steady stream of white noise that makes it difficult to hear in-flight entertainment, like television and films.
 Perhaps that’s why, when you look around a flight these days, noise cancelling headphones seem to be as omnipresent as laptops and coffee cups.
 Headphones 700 and QuietComfort® 35 wireless headphones II are famous not only for their ability to obliterate cabin noise, but also for producing premium sound.
-Because both options come with an auxiliary cable, you can plug your headphones into the plane’s entertainment system.
-Whether you’re in the mood for music, a movie, TV show, or podcast, they’ll all sound clear and vibrant.
-Best of all, you don’t have to keep the volume turned up uncomfortably loud to appreciate the content.
+Because both options come with an auxiliary cord, you can plug your headphones into the plane’s entertainment system.
+Whether you’re in the mood for music, a film, TV programme or podcast, they’ll all sound clear and vibrant.
+Best of all, you don’t have to keep the volume cranked uncomfortably loud to appreciate the content.
 Even if the guy seated next to you is seriously encroaching on your personal space, at least you’re in your own little auditory bubble of bliss.
-Just be warned, when you finally take the headphones off, you might be a little alarmed to remember just how loud an aeroplane cabin is!
+Just be warned, when you finally take off the headphones, you might be a little alarmed to remember just how loud an aeroplane cabin is!

-If you find yourself more intrigued by the wildly popular true wireless in-ear (TWIE) form-factor earbuds, Bose QuietComfort® Earbuds should be the first thing you pack.
+If you find yourself more intrigued by the wildly popular true wireless in-ear (TWIE) form factor earbuds, Bose QuietComfort® Earbuds should be the first thing you pack.
 These compact buds are packed with rich, lifelike audio and noise cancelling performance that’s every bit as effective as traditional over-ear headphones.
 And if your flight is 6 hours or less, a single battery charge should be more than enough to get you to your destination.
 If you have a longer flight, give the buds a rest in the charging case.
-A quick 15-minute charge will give the buds another 2 hours of power.
+A quick 15-minute charge will give the buds another two hours of power.
 It’s worth mentioning that because planes aren’t currently outfitted with Bluetooth®-enabled entertainment systems, no TWIE earbuds on the market are compatible with in-flight content.
-So if you want to stream a movie or two, just make sure that you download the content to your device before you take off.
+So if you want to stream a movie or two, just be sure to download the content to your device before you take off.

-And for those of you who insist on noise cancelling earbuds – but refuse to miss out on those in-flight movies—we strongly recommend QuietComfort® 20 Acoustic Noise Cancelling headphones.
-Because these earbuds are hardwired, it’s possible to plug them straight into the headphone jack.
-The noise cancelling feature runs on battery and will last for up to 16 hours without needing to be charged.
+And for those of you who insist on noise cancelling earbuds – but refuse to miss out on those in-flight films – we strongly recommend QuietComfort® 20 Acoustic Noise Cancelling headphones.
+Because these earbuds are hardwired, they’re able to plug right into the headphone jack.
+The noise cancelling feature runs on battery and will last for up to 16 hours without recharging.
 And even if the battery dies, the wire still allows you to enjoy whatever you’re listening to.

-Because you never know if you’ll end up sitting next to Silent Sam or Nattering Natalie, make sure that you pack those noise cancelling headphones.
+Because you never know if you’ll end up sitting next to Silent Sam or Nattering Nate, make sure to pack those noise cancelling headphones.
 Putting on a pair gives your neighbours a strong visual cue that you’d rather zone out than make small talk.
-And if your neighbour chooses to banter with another passenger instead, the only thing you’ll hear is your music, movie or podcast.
+And if your neighbour chooses to banter with another passenger instead, the only thing you’ll hear is your music, film or podcast.

-Still, there are some voices that you probably shouldn’t tune out.
-For example, when the pilot or a flight attendant is speaking, you should take note.
+Still, there are some voices you probably shouldn’t tune out.
+When the pilot or a flight attendant is speaking, for example, you should take note.
 That’s where having different levels of noise cancellation becomes such a handy feature.
 With Bose Noise Cancelling Headphones 700 and Bose QuietComfort® Earbuds, you have 11 different levels to choose from, including a Conversation Mode that you can use to pause noise cancellation when you need to.
-Likewise, QuietComfort® 20 Acoustic Noise Cancelling Headphones have an Aware Mode that you can activate with the touch of a button in order to hear what’s happening around you.
+Likewise, QuietComfort® 20 Acoustic Noise Cancelling headphones have an Aware mode that you can activate with the touch of a button in order to hear what’s happening around you.

 Nervous flyer?
 You’re not alone.
 According to the Anxiety and Depression Association of America, 20 percent of the US population are so afraid of flying that they avoid going on holiday or taking jobs that might require travel.
 If you have a flying phobia, consider noise cancelling headphones.
 They do a great job of creating personal pockets of quiet space.
 They also make your music sound lifelike.
 This important combination can make noise cancelling headphones a great option for people dealing with stress.
 According to this 2019 article, music can “cause the heart rate to slow down” and, in the process, lower your breathing rate and level of emotional distress.
 And in a 2017 study, British neuroscientists likewise found that one particular piece of music can diminish anxiety by up to 65 percent.
 They also concluded that these 10 stress-busting songs are the most relaxing on Earth; you can listen to all 10 courtesy of a free Spotify® playlist compiled by Inc.com author Melanie Curtin.

 When you’re on a plane, you’re constantly aware of the people around you.
 Cabin announcements.
-The in-flight beverage service.
-The incessant crinkle of crisp packets being wrested open.
+The inflight drinks service.
+The incessant crinkle of pretzel bags being wrested open.
 The ding of a seatbelt sign.
-The guy who keeps getting up to fish for random items in the overhead locker.
+The guy who keeps getting up to fish for random items in the overhead bin.
 The window blind that goes up and down.
 And up and down.
-You can cocoon yourself in a blanket and hide behind an eye mask but, if you’re serious about creating your own personal oasis in the air, nothing does the job quite like noise cancelling headphones.
+You can cocoon yourself in a blanket and hide behind a sleep mask but, if you’re serious about creating your own personal oasis in the air, nothing does the job quite like noise cancelling headphones.